dfki-ric-underactuated-lab/skidy/README.md

                  name="plant", project="Project")
 ```

-Generate Python, Matlab, C (C99) and/or LaTeX code from the generated equations.
+Generate Python, Matlab, C (C99), Julia, Cython and/or LaTeX code from the generated equations.
 Note that this can take time, especially for non-simplified equations and complex robots.

 ## 3. Unit testing